Project Possible is run by a team of dedicated, passionate individuals - including trustees, staff and volunteers. Here are a few of them...

 As our Trusts Fundraiser, Jess seeks support from Trusts and Foundations, helping to continue the impactful work of our international partners.
 With an educational background in Sociology, her spark is seeing our projects address significant social issues and knowing we are making lasting change in communities across the world.
 She loves to hear the updates from our partners and knowing her skills are making a difference.

 Philip has been a Trustee of the charity for seven years.
-A retired Civil Engineer, he has a passionate about helping disadvantaged people see their dreams made possible.
+A retired Civil Engineer, he is passionate about helping disadvantaged people see their dreams made possible.
 For Philip, a lasting spark came from visiting our partners in Kenya, who are delivering life changing surgery for children with the club foot condition.
 This visit followed a sponsored climb of Mount Kilimanjaro, which had helped to raise funds for our project in Uganda training and mentoring local farming communities.

 Tony has had a career in marketing and communications and continues to work as an external expert to the European Commission on food promotion programmes.
 He volunteers for charities including Project Possible, developing prayer resources and providing translation work for partners in Latin America.
 Along with his wife he writes worship songs.
 His original spark for the charity was hearing Michael Wood speak, which led to Tony preaching at local churches.
 His spark now is being part of a team who share the same compassionate heart for Christ by delivering practical support to marginalised individuals and communities.
 But most of all his spark is to share the love of Christ that he has so freely received.